Snowflake-Labs/terraform-provider-snowflake/docs/resources/execute.md

 ### Optional

 - `query` (String) Optional SQL statement to do a read.
-Invoked after creation and every time it is changed.
+Invoked on every resource refresh and every time it is changed.

 ### Read-Only